 iPad and iPhone

 If you’ve tried saving to your iPhone or iPad and can’t quite figure it out, not to worry.
 This is by far the most common question we get in our inbox.
+Sadly, Apple likes to change how this works from iOS to iOS version.

 Simply click the download link from inside the device (like through your e-mail app) and you’ll be taken to a download page.
 Click the download button and your book will load into Safari, but Safari won’t save it for you and you may quickly burn through your downloads.
 You need to load it into iBooks in order to save it on your iPad / iPhone.
 To do so, simply watch when the book loads in Safari and keep an eye out for the option to “Open in iBooks” that will appear towards the top of the window.